Sleitnick/Knit/docs/services.md

 ## Adding properties

 Again, services are just tables.
-So we can simply add in fields as we want.
+So we can simply add in properties as we want.
 In our above method, we are returning `0` for `GetPoints()` because we have nowhere to store/retreive points.
 Likewise, our `AddPoints()` method can't do anything.
 Let's change that.
 Let's create a property that holds a table of points per player:

 ```lua
 PointsService.PointsPerPlayer = {}